 Included in the allegations were that State Farm violated California law in how it adjusted fire and other personal property losses.
 The Court found that State Farm did not take into account the actual condition of the property being reimbursed for, instead of using a straight line, age-based depreciation.

 Fire Insurance Lawyer

+Appealing insurance company decisions and ensuring you receive the full compensation you’re entitled to can be a complicated process.
+Our attorneys will fight to protect your rights so you receive the full value of your claim.
 Contact a fire insurance attorney at Cutter Law P.C. to schedule a no-obligation consultation today.
 Call 707-306-0540 or fill out our contact form to speak with a fire insurance lawyer about your claim.